Skip to navigation Skip to content

 What can you do in 60 seconds?

-Visualise Your Thesis (VYT) is an international competition developed by Melbourne University that challenges graduate researchers to present their project to a non-specialist audience in just 60 seconds.
+Visualise Your Thesis (VYT) is an international competition developed by Melbourne University that challenges PhD and Masters researchers to present their project to a non-specialist audience in just 60 seconds.

 You can see some examples from last year on YouTube.

-Every entrant’s video is played during Deakin’s 3MT/VYT 2023 Grand Final event in August, showcasing their work to a live audience.
+Every entrant’s video will be played during Deakin’s 3MT/VYT 2024 Grand Final event on 7 August, showcasing their work to a live audience.
 Each entry is also uploaded to figshare, a research repository multimedia platform to help share it even further.

 Deakin’s winner will then enter the online International VYT Program.
-The winner of Trending on VYT is selected based on how many views their video receives on the VYT International Figshare repository
+The winner of the People’s Choice Trending on VYT is selected based on how many views their video receives on the VYT International figshare repository.

 Inspired to enter?
 There’s still time!

-Entries close 11.59pm, Friday 5 July 2023.
-The GRA and Library teams provide all the support you need to create a winning entry, including:
+Entries close at 9am on Monday 8 July 2024.
+Deakin’s Researcher Development Academy and Library teams provide all the support you need to create a winning entry, including:

 Join the conversation